pvantol99/AWS_Lambda_Odds_Scraper/README.md

 Once all this is done, you should be able to schedule your lambda function to pull odds at whatever time interval you care for (pay attention to the cost though)!

+Huge thanks to [RC Coding](https://www.youtube.com/watch?v=DxET43rUkig&t=604s) and his web scraping projects, off which the majority of this code is based!